fdtomasi/fdtomasi.github.io/content/ismb-eccb-day1.md

 Good is that I'm not really a coffee addicted.

 ### 2pm.
 First one of the afternoon session was [Margherita Francescatto](https://www.linkedin.com/in/margherita-francescatto-a01997100/?ppe=1), in the line of data integration methods.
+OK, admission #1: I forgot to take a pen and a notebook.
+Again.
+Come on, I don't care, I will remember everything, this is so interesting! [*blank*]

 After the data integration talks, the other were about microbiome diversity on materials.
-At this point I admit to have lost a bit of interest.
+At this point I admit (admission  #2) to have lost a bit of interest.
 It was late, I had no more coffee in my body (but maybe a bit of green tea) and I just wanted to visit the city.

 ### 6pm.
 The end of the day.
 Now, the interesting part of the conference: photos of the city!
 The sun was still high, so I had a couple of hours to visit the main POIs.
 As for the other days, clouds were forecast!
 So I could not miss any chance.